Huey Lewis Reveals Meniere’s Disease Diagnosis, Cancels All Shows Due To Hearing Loss

 “The lower frequencies distort violently, making it impossible to find pitch,” Lewis explained.

-The 67-year-old singer also revealed that he has received opinions from top docs at prestigious medical facilities including the Mayo Clinic and the Stanford Ear Institute and that it has been determined that he suffers from Meniere’s disease, an inner ear disorder that produces bouts of vertigo and hearing loss.
+The 67-year-old singer also revealed that he has received opinions from top doctors at prestigious medical facilities, including the Mayo Clinic and the Stanford Ear Institute, and that it has been determined that he suffers from Meniere’s disease, an inner ear disorder that produces bouts of vertigo and hearing loss.

 “[Doctors} agreed that I can’t perform until I improve.
 Therefore the only prudent thing to do is to cancel all future shows,” Huey Lewis wrote to his heartbroken fans, before promising that he plans to focus on getting better so he can perform again someday.
 You can read Huey Lewis’ complete statement below.